 Create a gift guide of your products for parents shopping for Easter baskets for their kids (toys, books, candy), or go a step further and put together premade baskets for customers to buy at bundled price points.

-Showcase your commitment to the environment on Earth Day, April 20.
-Match donations to an eco-friendly charity, or donate $1 from every sale that day to a charity and publicize that to your email list, social media and with in-store signage.
+Showcase your commitment to the environment on Earth Day, which is April 22 this year.
+Match donations to an eco-friendly charity, or donate $1 from every sale that day to a charity and publicize that to your email list and on social media.
+Also promote it with in-store signage.

-According to Statista, consumers spent more than $26 billion on gifts for Mother’s Day in 2020.
+With Mother’s Day being such a high-traffic holiday, you’ll definitely want to take part.
 Even if your store doesn’t sell the typical gifts for moms (flowers, jewelry, etc.), try to put together something and market it specifically for Mother’s Day.

 You also could partner with other local stores to offer a combined gift basket for customers to purchase, or host a social media giveaway contest where entrants have to follow both of your accounts.